 Join “Instagram Live” from companies and organizations you look up to

-Instagram Live is now what you could call a webinar-at-your-fingertips (we just made that up).
+Instagram Live is now what you could call a webinar-at-your-fingertips.

-It’s true to some extent, though: when well-known professional figures go “live” on Instagram and field questions from the audience, it’s a great opportunity to ask them how they got their start, their recommendations for the industry, how to move a career forward and more.
+It’s true to some extent, though: well-known professional figures go “live” on Instagram and field questions from the audience.
+It’s a great opportunity to ask them how they got their start, their recommendations for the industry, how to move a career forward and more.

-As will be a common theme throughout this article, I’ll suggest here that it’s great to follow up with the figure(s) who go “live” and shoot them emails after the live sessions are done.
+It’s great to follow up with the personalities who go “live” and shoot them emails after the live sessions are done.